mariellefoster/plots_and_projects/README.md

 ## Lockout
 - Phone Game where when you lose, you get locked out of your phone for 5 minutes
+- Also an option to play against someone else, so you can lock them out of their phone

 ## Weekly News
 - Curated collection of periodicals that only have weekly or monthly news